Do you offer transcript reviews/meetings/tours?

 Our admissions committee considers the letters of recommendation as a whole, so if you have more than 3, they will all be considered.
 It is neither an advantage nor disadvantage to your application if you have more than the 3 required letters.

 Will my health care experience count?

-Our program accepts a wide variety of health care experience towards our requirement, so it's easier to identify what will not count.
+Our program accepts a wide variety of health care experience towards our requirement.
 Shadowing hours or experiences gained as part of a training program or for academic credit are not counted towards fulfilling the health care experience requirement.
 Essentially, all other forms of health care experience can be considered by our program, however, some may be more relevant and/or competitive than others.

 Please see the health care experience section for additional information regarding this requirement.